bio | creative | trips | miscarriage | resume | email home |

 I was born a poor black--

 Okay, that’s a lie.
 I was actually born on June 20th, 19(mumble, mumble), the youngest of 7 children.
 My dad was John Gerard Nash, a native New Yorker, the second generation of his all Irish family to be born in America.
 He was a printer for newspapers and a proud WWII vet who served in the defense force in England.
 He felt this wasn't enough and volunteered for the front.
 A day before he shipped out, the war ended.
 He felt cheated.
 He was one of those men who was everyone's buddy, a good friend, and a great sense of humor.
 He died of cancer in 1974 when I was little.
+I wonder what he would think of me now.

-His father was Patrick Charles Nash and his mother was Margaret Nash nee O'Hara.
+His father was Patrick Charles Nash and his mother was Margaret Nash neé O'Hara.
 The interesting thing about these grandparents is: I recently found out my grandfather was a career Navy man.
-That's astounding because I always knew of his last career: a bookie affiliated with Dutch Shultz.
+That's astounding because I always knew of his last career: a bookie affiliated with the gangster Dutch Shultz.
 How do you go from proudly serving in the military, raising a son to standby what's right and wrong, and then become a criminal?
 It caused a lot of problems between my father and him.
 There's an infamous story of my dad and my mom going to visit my grandfather with their first child, an infant Terry.
 As they came up to the apartment door, large men in long coats were standing outside as guards.
 Cursing, my father went into the apartment and there was Dutch Shultz sitting at the table.
 While my mother sweated, my father and grandfather argued in the kitchen, my Dad saying he didn't want these people around his family.
 Dutch Shultz, meanwhile, amused baby Terry by giving her twenties to play with.
 It was agreed my grandfather would keep his family life separate from his 'career'.
 He died from a heart attack at a boxing match because he was screaming at someone that they had fixed the fight.
 I never knew him.

 My paternal grandmother, called Grammy, by the time I came along was just an older, slightly wacky, grandma.
 She had very odd taste in knickknacks including the famous ceramic Fighting Chickens centerpiece.
 Before I was born, she divorced my grandfather, ran a number of successful businesses -- such as a restaurant and a beauty parlor -- that she got eventually bored with.
 She also had a good time spending the money.
 Why not?
 It was hers.
 She did remarry to Charles Sargent who we called PopPop.
 He was the only grandfather I knew.
 Grammy passed away when I was six; PopPop just a few years ago.

-My mother is -- get ready for this -- Doris Mae High Nash Alberston.
+My mother was -- get ready for this -- Doris Mae High Nash Alberston.
 Born and grew up in Doylestown, PA, she (and hence us kids) are part of the Michener family best known for the late James A. Michener, author.
 Our own family is descended from William, the son of John Michener and Sarah Moore who were the ones to come to America and start all us.

-My mother's mother, Marion Michener, married Arthur High whose family, at one time, was Medonite.
+My mother's mother, Marion Michener, married Arthur High whose family was, at one time, Medonite.
 Like my paternal grandparents, my mother's parents were also divorced which is an amazing thing for that generation.
 My grandmother, Nana to us, eventually remarried to Walter Hager; we called him Walker.
 Get the feeling we can't get real names straight?
-Nana did some interesting things.
+Nana did some amazing things.
 After getting established with the Red Cross during World War II, she continued being an ambulance driver until her late sixties or something when a broken hip slowed her down.
 I just found out from my mom that Nana then became the ambulance corp's chaplain; my mother has prayers Nana wrote down.
 Amazing what you don't know about your own family.
 I thought Nana only made afghans; I got the last one she ever made on my 13th birthday.
-She died that fall.
+She died that Fall.
 Her husband, Walter, couldn't live without her and passed away one month later.

 My mom has a sister, Betty.
 You knew this was coming: we call her DeeDee.
 My aunt has been very successful in politics, accomplishing quite a bit for a woman when women were held down in political careers.
 Right before she retired, she was asked to serve on the Welfare Reform Committee.
 She is the mother of my two cousins, Tom and Kyle Wilson.

-My mom has had a few different jobs; her favorite was being in the administration for the Girl Scouts.
-She still keeps in touch with the Girl Scouts and has fabulous stories of all the years she was both an administrator and a Scout leader.
+My mom had a few different jobs; her favorite was being in the administration for the Girl Scouts.
+She kept in touch with the Girl Scouts and had fabulous stories of all the years she was both an administrator and a Scout leader.
 There are also embarrassing pictures of tiny me getting bathed in sinks and such as I merrily went along with her and the family on camping trips starting from when I was two weeks old (to Nana's horror).
-Such camping trips with an infant sister caused my siblings to draw a plan where I'd be left out as raccoon bait to save the food in the cooler.
+Such camping trips with an infant sister caused my siblings to draw sketches where I'd be left out as raccoon bait to save the food in the cooler.
 But the best camping stories belong to my siblings: the time the Army moved into the area for war games; the time they jumped on wild donkeys and got taken for an out of control ride; and the time my brother ate a moth.

 Twelve years after my father's death, my mother remarried to Ralph Albertson.
 That gave them 12 children combined.
 Take that, Brady Bunch!

 I was born 11 years after Mary -- Mom thought she was in the clear.
 Ha!
 My childhood is only noteworthy for giving my brother his nickname (Bats), doing cute tricks like "Dirty Pictures" (immediately covering my eyes when my siblings called this) and "Brains Are Falling Out" (covering my ears); obviously, I was a gifted toddler.
 I was a tomboy, and got into quite a few scrapes with my two nephews, Art (3 years younger than me) and Rob (4 years younger).
 My siblings, god bless 'em, were a lot of fun and I thank them for all the times they took me places; they can each tell you some story of places and things they've shown me.
 I got into trouble on my own too such as jumping up and down on the couch to the "Batman" theme song, falling, and cracking my head on the coffee table.
 That caused a trip to the hospital just as my sister Terry was bringing her boyfriend home to meet the family; brave man, he married her anyway.
 I also got my thumb stuck in a soda can for daring to think "Can my thumb fit in there?"
 As no car was at home, my father had to call an ambulance.
 I can still remember the ambulance drivers walking up to our front door, laughing their heads off.
+And there was the sheet stroke of genius where I made up a game of putting my one foot on a floating dock and the other on the stationary dock; then kicking the floating one out to the end of its chains, and jumping in the temporary space into the water before the floating dock shot back.
+I guess every kid had one game that almost killed them!

 My dad got a job with the Philadelphia Inquirer so we moved from Middlesex, NJ to Blackwood, New Jersey, unfortunately leaving our family cat, Mittens -- Mary's favorite --with Gerry who bought our old house from Mom and Dad.
 Cathi and I, then the only two home, had some fun nights of Italian hoagies from the 7-11 in our development, and Elvis movies on the TV.
 Cathi also has the distinction of receiving the first present I ever bought with my own money: a ball-point pen.
 I chose this over the Mexican jumping beans because she was going to college and needed a pen.

 I also got my first dog, Rufus.
 What a great dog.
+You couldn't ask for a better companion growing up.

 As I turned into a huge geek in my late elementary and high school years, we'll skim over the details.
 Let's face it: High School was only notable in that I excelled as a student which is always popular in school. =) I had my first boyfriend, and then my first love, both of whom turned out to be jerks.
 I also porked up pretty good.